pactus-project/pactus.org/website/_i18n/cn/user-guides/run-pactus-gui/index.md

 ### Default Wallet

-you can check the "Default Wallet" tab to access your wallet information.
+You can check the "Default Wallet" tab to access your wallet information.
 Please note that the displayed information may not be accurate until the syncing process is complete.

 ![Default Wallet tab]({{ site.url }}/user-guides/run-pactus-gui/default_wallet.png)

-In the "Default Wallet" tab, you can view your account details, including your balance, transaction history, and address information.
+In the "Default Wallet" tab, you can view your account details, including your balance and address information such as the validator and reward addresses.
+Your computer acts as a node and is recognized by the validator address in the Pactus network.
+The reward address is the account address where you collect the rewards earned by participating in the consensus algorithm and proposing new blocks.
+However, to become a validator and participate in the consensus algorithm to earn rewards, you first need to bond or lock some coins.
+In the next tutorial, we will explain how to send a Bond transaction to become a validator.

 By running a Pactus node, you contribute to the decentralization and security of the Pactus blockchain network.
 Thank you for your participation!